ezEngine/docs-src/pages/docs/runtime/resource-management.md

   * **LoadedResourceMissing**: The resource failed to load.
 Most likely it is missing on disk.
   * **Loaded**: The resource is loaded at some level of quality and can be used.
 * **Fallback Resource**: If a resource isn't loaded yet, a fallback resource can be returned by the *resource manager*.
 For this to work, either the resource type or the individual resource must provide a fallback resource and the user must acquire the resource with `ezResourceAcquireMode::AllowLoadingFallback`.
 * **Quality Levels**: Some resources can exist at multiple quality levels.
 E.g. textures can have some of their mip levels missing.
-The texture is considered loaded as long as a single mip level was loaded so that the texture can be used.
+The resource is considered loaded as long as any quality level is loaded.

 ## Loading Resources